*-Autonomous categories in quantum theory: Examples

-\item The $*$-autonomous structure on the extended real numbers was noted (by the author) in the context of a lecture entitled ``$*$-autonomous convolution'' (Australian Category Seminar, March 5, 1999), and recently introduced anew by M. Grandis.
+\item The $*$-autonomous structure on the extended real numbers was noted (by the author) in the context of a lecture entitled ``$*$-autonomous convolution'' (Australian Category Seminar, March 5, 1999), and recently introduced anew by M.\ Grandis for other purposes.